Healthdirect Free Australian health advice you can count on.

 Key facts

-• Group exercise suits people of all ages and fitness levels.
+• Group exercise is suitable for people of all ages, backgrounds and abilities.

-• Regular group exercise improves your fitness, heart health and weight loss.
+• Regular group exercise improves your fitness, heart health and weight management.

-• Exercising with others boosts your mental health and creates community connections.
+• Exercising with others can improve your mental health, motivation and social connections.

-• Before you exercise, get advice from your doctor or an exercise professional to check that your new fitness program is right for you.
+• Before starting a new exercise program, get advice from your doctor or an exercise professional.

 What group exercise can I do?